andrereus/andrereus-blog/posts/how-to-implement-coding-guidelines.md

 ## Prettier

 Prettier is an opinionated code formatter for HTML, CSS, JavaScript, Markdown and more.
-It can be set up to format on save which is very useful.
+It can be set up to format on save, which is very useful.

-Note that it is opinionated, so you can't adjust every little detail of the formatter, but most of the settings that are available are enough for most modern projects.
+Note that it is opinionated, so you can't adjust every little detail of the formatter, but the settings that are available are enough for most modern projects.
 See <https://prettier.io/docs/en/options.html> for details.

 ## ESLint

 ESLint is an unopinionated JavaScript linter, this means that all rules can be adjusted.
 It checks JavaScript for code errors, but also has the option to check stylistic issues.
-It is a good option for large or legacy projects where every rule that gets checked should be able to be adjusted.
+It is a good option for large or legacy projects where every rule needs to be adjustable.

 During setup there are a few questions asked: